nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/doc/driver_config.rst

 | TLS 1.2 EC J-PAKE to PMS | Not supported            | Supported                  |
 +--------------------------+--------------------------+----------------------------+

-The configuration of the :ref:`nrf_security_drivers_oberon` driver is automatically generated based on the user-enabled algorithms in `Key Derivation Function`_.
+The configuration of the :ref:`nrf_security_drivers_oberon` is automatically generated based on the user-enabled algorithms in `Key Derivation Function`_.

 MAC configurations
 ******************